ssardina-research/cfond-asp/README.md

 The `main.py` script parses the input and solves the planning instance as follows:

-1. Ground the planning planning instance and generate corresponding [SAS](https://www.fast-downward.org/TranslatorOutputFormat) file.
+1. Ground the planning planning instance and generate corresponding [SAS](https://www.fast-downward.org/TranslatorOutputFormat) file (uses translator under [`src/translator-fond/`](src/translator-fond/)).
 2. Translate the SAS file to a ASP file `instance.lp`.
 3. Call Clingo with `instance.lp` and the chosen ASP planning solver model.